XY-boy/MSDTGP/README.md

 Email: xiao_yi@whu.edu.cn; Tel: (+86) 15927574475 (WeChat)

 ## Citation
-If you find our work helpful, please consider citing it:
+If you find our work helpful in your research, please consider citing it:
 ```
 @ARTICLE{xiao2022msdtgp,
 author={Xiao, Yi and Su, Xin and Yuan, Qiangqiang and Liu, Denghong and Shen, Huanfeng and Zhang, Liangpei},